Discover more from Workforce Futurist

 The workplace is a fragile balancing act between employee’s needs and employers’ needs.
 There is a relentless pressure on employers to get more out of staff, and increasing employee productivity is the holy grail.

 Over the last few years, employee engagement has been pushed as the solution with an assumption that increasing employee engagement increases productivity.

 Organisations can spend massive amounts of energy and cost on initiatives to increase employee engagement with the belief that

 (2) it is the right thing to do.

 However, there are some glaring flaws with this:

 We don’t actually know what employee engagement is.

-Definitions typically point to many factors — see here for a good example of employee engagement which shows 9 factors.
-This makes it far too complex to analyse, and definitely too difficult to convert into actions that make a positive difference.
+Definitions typically point to many factors, this makes it far too complex to analyse, and definitely too difficult to convert into actions that make a positive difference.

 We don’t actually know what causes employee engagement.